Overview

 deletecriteria 1 t/nonsmoker

-tag from the 1st policy in the results of thefindpolicy
+Deletes thenonsmokertag from the 1st policy in the results of thefindpolicycommand.

 Contributions to the Developer Guide